 What If My Child Is Exhibiting Symptoms?

 If you and your child’s healthcare provider decide that an oral appliance is the best option for your little one, you’ll want to find a pediatric dentist with expertise in oral appliances for this purpose.
-The pediatric dentist uses digital 3D software to visualize any issues with their airway.
+The pediatric dentist uses digital 3D software to visualize any issues with the child’s airway.
 The same digital process enables them to create an impression of your child’s teeth with a high level of accuracy.

 Once the device is made, you’ll be called back for your child’s fitting.
 During this appointment, the pediatric dentist will give you clear instructions on how your child can use and clean the oral appliance.